geg1965/Piano-LED-Visualizer-Addon/README.md

 # <a href="https://github.com/geg1965/Piano-LED-Visualizer-Addon"><img src="https://raw.githubusercontent.com/geg1965/Piano-LED-Visualizer-Addon/master/imgs/banner2.png" align="center" height="60" width="100%" ><br/><br/>
-Addon to save and load presets in [Piano-LED-Visualizer](https://github.com/onlaj/Piano-LED-Visualizer).
-It also allows to configure static rtpMIDI connections, manage bluetooth devices, set password for the "plv" user and show WiFi and system informations.
-The Addon will be available on port 8080 (for example http://[HOST-IP]:8080)
+Addon for saving and loading presets in the [Piano-LED-Visualizer](https://github.com/onlaj/Piano-LED-Visualizer).
+It also allows configuring static rtpMIDI connections, managing Bluetooth devices, setting the password for the "plv" user and displaying WiFi and system information.
+The addon is available on port 8080 (e.g. http://[HOST-IP]:8080).

 ##### <a href="[url](https://raw.githubusercontent.com/geg1965/Piano-LED-Visualizer-Addon/master/imgs/screenshot_1.png)"><img src="https://raw.githubusercontent.com/geg1965/Piano-LED-Visualizer-Addon/master/imgs/screenshot_1.png" align="left" height="400" width="100%" ></a><sup> Screenshot with the new buttons and dropdownmenus in top of the screen to save and load the PLV-settings and sequences. </sup>